-This issue brief analyzes the number and variety of Medicare Advantage plan choices available to beneficiaries in 2015.
-It describes trends in number of Medicare Advantage plans, plan premiums, and plan quality ratings, including changes in prescription drug coverage and limits on out-of-pocket expenses.
+This data note analyzes the number and variety of Medicare Advantage plan choices available to beneficiaries, and also describes changes in the health care insurers offering private health plans in 2018.
 This spotlight is part of a series of spotlights tracking key changes in the Medicare Advantage program.

 Medicare Advantage plan networks included 46 percent of all physicians in a county, on average, according to a new analysis from the Kaiser Family Foundation.
 The study, using 2015 data, is the first to examine the size and composition of physician networks among increasingly popular Medicare Advantage private plans, which…

 This report takes an in-depth look at Medicare Advantage plans’ physician networks.
 The analysis draws upon data from 391 Medicare Advantage plans serving beneficiaries in 20 diverse counties in 2015.
 The report examines the size and composition of plans’ physician networks, the variation across counties, the inclusion of physicians by specialty, and the relationship between network size and other plan features, such as premiums and quality star ratings.